-Abstract.
-In recent years several Brazilian stone samples were studied at IPEN for use in radiation dosimetry, using the techniques of thermoluminescence (TL), optical absorption (AO) and optically stimulated luminescence (OSL).
-In this work, the OSL dosimetric properties of citrine samples exposed to gamma radiation (60 Co) were studied.
-The dose-response curve between 50 Gy and 300kGy, the reproducibility of the response and the OSL lower detection limit were obtained.
-The results show that citrine is a material that can be useful for high-dose dosimetry.
+Abstract: Several Brazilian stone samples were already studied at IPEN for use in radiation dosimetry, using the techniques of thermoluminescence, optical absorption and optically stimulated luminescence.
+The possibility of using semi-precious stones from Brazilian have been studied and tested, using the technique of thermoluminescence.
+The objective of this work was to study citrine samples for application in high-dose dosimetry, using the OSL technique.
+The samples exposed to gamma irradiated (60Co) with doses up to 300 kGy.
+The reproducibility of the response and the OSL lower detection limit were obtained.
+The results show is a material that can be useful for high-dose dosimetry